Russia Commits to Multi-Year Buy of 67 Mi-28 Attack Helicopters

-The Mi-28A “Havoc” first appeared at the Paris Air Show in 1989, but was never produced in numbers due competition from the Ka-50 “Black Shark” and Russia’s financial situation in the aftermath of communism.
-An improved Mi-28N (see also Rostvertol profile) with full day/night capabilities was introduced as a prototype in 1996, but the Mi-28N would wait until 2004 for the first flight by an improved second prototype, and only began flight testing with the Russian Air Force in June 2005.
+The Mi-28A “Havoc” first appeared at the Paris Air Show in 1989, but was never produced in numbers due competition from the Ka-50 “Black Shark,” and Russia’s financial situation in the aftermath of communism.
+An improved Mi-28N (see also Rostvertol profile) with full day/night capabilities was introduced as a prototype in 1996.
+Characteristically, the 2nd, improved prototype Mi-28N would wait until 2004 for its flight, and only began flight testing with the Russian Air Force in June 2005.

-Defense-Aerospace relays a July 18 Rostvertol release, noting that Vice Prime Minister and Minister of Defence of the Russian Federation Sergey Ivanov repeated the 2003 pledge that the Mi-28N helicopter would be the basic attack helicopter for Russia’s armed forces; conflicting pledges from various officials and generals now exist regarding the Ka-50 “Black Shark’s” future role.
-Ivanov further pledged that 7 new Mi-28N “Night Hunter” helicopters would be purchased in 2006, and that “due to helicopters high efficiency in fighting against terrorists… the MoD within 9 years shall buy from the Rostov enterprise 67 Night Hunters.”
+Vice Prime Minister and Minister of Defence of the Russian Federation Sergey Ivanov pledged that 7 new Mi-28N “Night Hunter” helicopters would be purchased in 2006, and that “due to helicopters high efficiency in fighting against terrorists… the MoD within 9 years shall buy from the Rostov enterprise 67 Night Hunters.”
 Publicly estimated costs for the Mi-28N vary considerably, from $10-20 million per machine.